+Do not blame or judge.

+- Provide information and resources.

-• Let them decide the next steps.
-It is very important to allow your friend to gain back k a sense of control over their body and environment.
+- Let them decide the next steps.
+It is very important to allow your friend to

-• Seek assistance for yourself.
+- gain back k a sense of control over their body and environment. - Seek assistance for yourself.
 Ask others for information and gain support so you can help the person you care about.